 In the evening, we will gather for a special dinner event at the Museum of Fine Arts/Boston.
 In the American Art wing, MFA will offer us a private presentation on their superlative Colonial collection, including famed portraits of Paul Revere and other colonial figures by John Singleton Copley.

 During the Revolution, Ethan Allen’s Green Mountain Boys (with the help of Benedict Arnold) took Fort Ti in 1775.
 Gen. Henry Knox transported cannons from the fort to Boston to aid George Washington in raising the siege of Boston.
 The British then retook the fort in 1777 on their march to Saratoga.
-Fort Ti is the centerpiece of our touring today.
+Fort Ti is one of the jewels of this trip.